Skip to main content

 CI/CD pipeline

-The GitLab CI pipeline has three stages:
+The GitLab CI pipeline has four stages:

 StageJobWhenWhat